revng/llvmcpy/README.md

 # `llvmcpy`

+`llvmcpy` automatically generates Python wrappers for the [LLVM-C API](http://llvm.org/docs/doxygen/html/group__LLVMC.html).

 ## Goal

 The main goal of `llvmcpy` is to provide Python bindings for the LLVM project that are fast and require the lowest possible maintainance effort.
-To achive this, we use CFFI to parse the (slightly adapted) header files for the [LLVM-C API](http://llvm.org/docs/doxygen/html/group__LLVMC.html) and automatically generate a set of classes and functions to interact with them in a Pythonic way.
+To achive this, we use CFFI to parse the (slightly adapted) LLVM-C API header files and automatically generate a set of classes and functions to interact with them in a Pythonic way.

 This project is in an early stage, but allows you to run the following code: